Welcome to Matsutani Lab @ Dept of ICS, Keio University, Japan

 We are working on highly-efficient LiDAR (Light Detection And Ranging) SLAM (Simultaneous Localization and Mapping) accelerators for mobile robots, such as robot cleaners, UAVs, and wheel chairs.

-In the following, as well-known 2D LiDAR SLAM methods, a particle filter based SLAM and a graph-based SLAM are accelerated by a low-cost PYNQ FPGA board.
+As well-known 2D LiDAR SLAM methods, a particle filter based SLAM and a graph-based SLAM are accelerated by a low-cost PYNQ FPGA board as shown in the video below.

 Distributed machine learning for Beyond 5G era (2021-present)